fermyon/developer/content/common/contributing-docs.md

 $ ls
 \`\`\`

-and script in windows have the extension `.sh`
+and script in linux have the extension `.sh`

 <!-- @nocpy -->